Home AI/ML Mastering Custom Commands in Claude Code: The Definitive Guide to Automating Your Development Workflow

 Practical Command Examples (10 Ready-to-Use Commands)

-Theory is useful, but you came here for commands you can actually use.
-Here are 10 complete, battle-tested command files covering the most common development workflows.
-Each one is ready to copy into your .claude/commands/ directory and start using immediately.
+Theory is useful, but readers may benefit from commands that can be used directly.
+The following ten complete, production-proven command files cover the most common development workflows.
+Each is ready to copy into a .claude/commands/ directory for immediate use.

-This is the command that powers the very blog you are reading right now.
-It orchestrates the entire workflow of selecting a topic, writing a full blog post, and publishing it to WordPress — all from a single slash command.
+This is the command that supports the blog from which this guide is published.
+It orchestrates the entire workflow of selecting a topic, writing a full blog post, and publishing it to WordPress, all from a single slash command.

 # File: .claude/commands/write-post.md